Characters present in both the 1927 silent film Metropolis and in the Thea von Harbou's original novel of the same name.

 - Creator Cameo: Maybe.
 It has been pointed out that her bust resembles script writer Thea von Harbou (who could, in a way, really be said to be Freder's mother).

-- Death by Origin Story: In the book, Rotwang claims that her death was what turned him evil.
+- Cynicism Catalyst: In the book, Rotwang claims that her death was what turned him evil.

 - The Lost Lenore: To both Fredersen and Rotwang.

 - Meaningful Name: She was named after the goddess of death from Norse Mythology.
 (Not after Hell, as some might think.)

 - Posthumous Character: By the time the story begins, she has been dead for many years.